vim-autoformat/vim-autoformat/README.markdown

 You can change the arguments passed to the formatter in that file.

-If you have any suggestions on this plugin, or if you experience problems, please contact me by creating an issue in this repository.
+If you have any suggestions on this plugin or on this readme, or if you experience problems, please contact me by creating an issue in this repository.
+I'm also curious to know if it works on windows (or if it doesn't).
+Let me know!